-5) We meet regularly to review the students work, critique, and revise lesson plans to help the student grow as an artist....and with practice, practice, practice, students will gain skills and become a better artist!
+5) We meet regularly to review progress, critique, and revise lesson plans to help the student grow as an artist....and with practice, practice, practice, students will gain skills and become a better artist!

 I earned my MFA specializing in drawing and painting from CSU, Long Beach in 2000...then moving to the Sacramento region shortly thereafter.
 I am now a full-time artist and a full-time professor teaching art at American River College.
 You could enroll in one of my painting, figure/portrait drawing, artist materials, or color theory classes, but that is a semester-long committment in a class with 25+ students; through Lessons.com you get individualized, one-on-one, visual art training in the media of your choice, on your timeline.

 Yes, the quote provided is my hourly rate.
-The first meeting would be 1-hour so I can learn about your goals and set a lesson plan, plus you get the opportunity to visit my studio and see where we will work.
+The first meeting could be 1-hour so I can learn more about your goals, skills and set a lesson plan, plus you get the opportunity to visit my studio and see where we will work.
 Once we start, I recommend 2-hour sessions per lesson.
 But this is flexible depending on the students needs and experience level.
 I am open to discussing flat rates if lessons exceed 2-hours per session, particularly if you must travel a long distance to get to my studio orof we decide to meet more than once a week.
 My policy on timleness: 10 minutes over the session length and/or if you arrive a little early before the lesson starts, the agreed rate applies.
 If lesson length goes beyond those gratis 10 minutes, but is not another full hour, then an additional fee applies per 15 minute segment.
 I am also open to lessons for small groups of 2-3 students so you can share the session fee with a freind.
 Inquire for more details and let's chat further about your artistic goals to help you become a better artist!

 I have a passion for sharing what I know with people who want to learn...it's a natural quality I have always had.
 I truly enjoy seeing students skills improve.